opensafely-core/ehrql/docs/tutorial/writing-a-dataset-definition/index.md

 from ehrql.tables.core import patients, medications
 ```

-??? tip "Import the tables"
+??? tip "Import the tables into the sandbox"
     Importing tables into the sandbox doesn't display any output.

     ```pycon